httr2 provides two methods for performing requests: httr2::req_perform(),

 Value

-The response parsed by the response_parser
+The response parsed by the response_parser.
+If resps was a list,

 the parsed responses are concatenated when possible.
 Unlike